 Well, of course, fishing made the list!
 My kids are fishing fanatics and we do live in the World’s Luckiest Fishing Village.
 With so many different options in Destin, my boys will fish anywhere: off the docks, from a kayak, on a boat, at the jetties, at the pier, from the shore… It’s always a different adventure, and you catch different species depending on the time of year, where you are fishing, and what you’re fishing with so this is always our standby activity.
 Bring your fishing poles and check out our fishing report to see what’s biting this time of year, then head to the beach, the jetties, or get out on the water on a rental boat.
 You can even book a kids’ fishing charter!
 Kids under 16 can fish for free in Florida without a fishing license.
 You will need one if you’re joining them, though.

-2. Explore Crab Island
+2. Play on the Crab Island Adventure Tour

 3. Tour the Gulfarium